rene78/BitcoinMythBusters/README.md

 # What it is

 *BitcoinMythBusters* helps you to give **conclusive answers to justified or unfound criticism about Bitcoin**.
-Click on the answer to copy the text for usage in whatever online forum you like. **No need to waste your time by manually addressing the same concerns over and over again.**
+Click on the answer to copy the text for usage in whatever social network, forum or messenger app you like. **No need to waste your time by manually addressing the same concerns over and over again.**

 ***

-# Bitcoin Critiques & Rebuttals
+# Bitcoin Critiques & Answers

 ## Bitcoin Has No Intrinsic Value

 > ***Bitcoin is entirely digital & not backed by anything and thus has no intrinsic value.***

-**Rebuttal**
+**Answer**
 ```
 Mankind evaluates every invention based on its utility for a particular purpose.
 Bitcoin proves its value by continuing to maintain superior monetary characteristics over current forms of currency - backed by advanced cryptography and the most resilient computer network in existence.
 ```
 <details>

-  <summary>Detailed rebuttal</summary>
+  <summary>Detailed Answer</summary>

   For supporters, Bitcoin's intrinsic value lies in the fact that it is an **uncorrelated asset**, its intangible properties (**immutable**, **open**, **borderless**, **decentralized**, **censorship-resistant**, etc.), its **scarcity**, and its **utility**.